 Life expectancy at birth differs according to race, with whites living longer than blacks.
 However, this gap is also narrowing.
 In 1940, life expectancy at birth for whites was 11 years longer than for blacks.
-In 1983, the difference was 5.6 years.
-From 1981 to 1983, the black population showed an increase of six-tenths a year in life expectancy, almost twice the increase of one-half a year for the white population.
-Differences in life expectncy by race at age 65, however, are small and have been for decades.
-In fact, death rates are higher for whites after age 80 than for blacks.
+In 1984, the difference was 5.6 years.
+From 1981 to 1984, the black population showed an increase of eight-tenths a year in life expectancy, compared to five-tenths a year for the white population.
+Differences in life expectancy by race at age 65, however, are smaller in terms of number of years and have been for decades.
+In 1984, at age 65, blacks could expect to live 15.6 more years, 1.3 years less than whites at that age.
+However, in relative terms, white life expectancy both at birth and at age 65 is about 8 percent higher than black life expectancy.
+This relationship reverses in later years.
+In fact, life expectancy is higher for blacks after age 80 than for whites.